quickthyme/graffeine/README.md

 ### GraffeineLayer

 *(abstract)* Container-like "graphing layer" used to represent a particular graph component.
-By combining layers, you can dial in exactly the layout you want and render amazing graphs.
+By combining layers, we can dial in exactly the layout we want and render amazing graphs.

 Out of the box, there are a handful of ready-to-go layers: